 Practical skills to help your child communicate

 Most parents have used the phrase “use your words”, only for the melt-down to continue and to escalate.
-Let me stress that there is NOTHING wrong with using the phrase ‘use your words’, but does it achieve our goal?
+Let me stress that there is NOTHING wrong with using the phrase ‘use your words’, but does it achieve our goal of helping our child communicate what’s really wrong?
 Most of the time no.

 When we use the phrase, “use your words” this implies that our child knows what to say and the exact words to use.
 Your child may or may not know what to say.
 They might know what to say but when they are upset, they struggle to formulate a sentence in that moment.